Mu Normae

-It shines as bright as 339,000 Suns and weighs 40 solar masses.
+It shines as bright as 339,000 Suns and weighs more than 30 solar masses.
 It varies in visual magnitude between 4.87 and 4.98, and is suspected of being an Alpha Cygni variable, which are named after Deneb.

 It is in the same direction and at the same distance as the faint open cluster NGC 6169, although it is brighter than the combined magnitude of all the other stars in the cluster.
 It was considered the prototype of the μ Normae class of open clusters by Collinder.